FindByColor/color-library/docs/data-definitions.md

 **Neutral:**

-> These are colors with the same saturation and brightness from size 15° rotations on the color wheel.
+> These are colors with the same saturation and brightness from colors using 15° rotations on the color wheel.

 **Analog:**